Custody Detention Officer

 Case Study

-Mohammed Kamran came to Lancashire Police after working as a security officer in a court room and finds his role as a Custody Detention Officer extremely rewarding.
+Mohammed came to Lancashire Police after working as a security officer in a court room and finds his role as a Custody Detention Officer extremely rewarding.
 Despite being relatively new to his position, Mohammed already knows it’s the right career choice for him: “The best part of my job is not knowing what I will encounter as every day really is different.
 It is not a repetitive job and it’s interesting.”

 As well as feeling fulfilled at work, working as a CDO fits in well with Mohammed’s home commitments.
 He said: “I had never worked a shift pattern before, having had 9-5 jobs.
 It does take some getting used to at first but I am really enjoying it.
 The hours work out brilliantly with my family life.”